-The U.K. Holds Another Election To Determine Brexit And Britain's Future
+U.K. Election: Weary Voters Are Asked To Decide Brexit's Fate

 There are other problems.
 The U.K.'s chief rabbi has accused Corbyn of failing to address anti-Semitism, writing in The Times last month that a "new poison — sanctioned from the top — has taken root in the Labour Party."

-Jewish leaders say Corbyn was slow to punish party members for posting anti-Semitic comments on-line.
+Jewish leaders say Corbyn was slow to punish party members for posting anti-Semitic comments online.
 Earlier this month, Corbyn told ITV, "obviously, I'm very sorry for everything that's happened, but I want to make this clear, I'm dealing with it."

 Where does Scotland figure in this election?

-Nicola Sturgeon, leader of the Scottish National Party is urging voters to back her party so it can push for a second referendum on Scottish independence.
-Scotland voted against Brexit and Sturgeon argues that Scotland is better off outside the U.K. and inside the EU.
+Nicola Sturgeon, leader of the Scottish National Party, is urging voters to back her party so it can push for a second referendum on Scottish independence.
+Scotland voted against Brexit, and Sturgeon argues that Scotland is better off outside the U.K. and inside the EU.

 "A Boris Johnson government taking Scotland out of the European Union against our will with all of the damage that will do is a real and present danger to Scotland's future prosperity," she said at a recent campaign event in Glasgow.